Bernoulli Operators and Dirichlet Series: Examples

 The Jacobi polynomials $P_n^{(a,b)}(x)$ are a family of polynomials on the interval $(-1,1)$, orthogonal with respect to the weight function $(1-x)^a(1+x)^b$.
 They sit high in the hierarchy of classical special orthogonal polynomials, only below the Wilson polynomials.
 It is arguably possible to obtain results similar to those in this section for Wilson polynomials; we restrict to Jacobi polynomials for technical convenience.

 For us, the parameters $a,b\in \Co$ and $x \in (-1,1)$.
 The generating function for Jacobi polynomials is given by \cite{AAR}*{Theorem 6.4.2}

 We work with the principal branch of the complex power function; the branch cut is made along the negative real axis.
 The power series has radius of convergence $1$.
-A routine computation shows that the only singularities of the analytic function represented by $\alpha(z)$ are branch points at $z$ such that $|z|^2=1,~\Real(z)=x$, and $|z|^2=2,~\Real(z)=x\pm 1/2$.
+A routine computation shows that the only singularities of the analytic function represented by $\alpha(z)$ are branch points at $z$ for which $|z|^2=1,~\Real(z)=x$, and $|z|^2=2,~\Real(z)=x\pm 1/2$.
 Given that $x\in (-1,1)$, $\alpha(z)$ is holomorphic in a neighborhood of $z=1$ and Theorem \ref{t6} implies that the corresponding Dirichlet series

 have holomorphic continuation to $s\in \Co$.
 If $x\in(-1,1/2]$ then $\alpha(z)$ satisfies the hypotheses of Proposition \ref{prop-ML} and it is therefore tame.
-In this case, Theorem \ref{t3} allows the computation of the values of the Dirichlet series in terms of the associated Bernoulli polynomials; their exponential generating series is
+In this case, Theorem \ref{t3} allows the computation of the values at negative integers of this Dirichlet series in terms of the associated Bernoulli polynomials.
+Their exponential generating series is